huntergt116/AssignmentIII/README.md

 # Assignment III

-Repository for the creation of Assignment III for EEL 4742.
+Repository for the creation of Assignment III for Embedded Systems

-Members: Lance Adler, Zachary Freer, Hunter Tanchin
+Members: Lance A., Zachary F., Hunter T.

 Due date: March 22, 2017.